Who We Are

-- Mission Process Development team created to develop and implement a process that will fulfill our God-given mission of "Equipping Christians to Love God, Love People and Make Disciples".
-The Church Mission Statement and Logo were simplified to read "The St. John Church exists to equip Christians to Love God, Love People and Make Disciples.
+- The Mission Process Development team was created to develop and implement a process that will fulfill our God-given mission of "Equipping Christians to Love God, Love People, and Make Disciples."
+The Church Mission Statement and Logo were simplified to read, "The St. John Church exists to equip Christians to Love God, Love People, and Make Disciples.

 - Celebrated 141st Church Anniversary and 55th Homecoming.